 This MIS will identify and evaluate potential alignments for rapid bus extensions and transit priority treatments between Cary and RTP and Garner and Clayton.
 The study will also evaluate appropriate transit service levels for each extension, including the type of transit, how often service will run, and what destinations it will serve.
 The outcome of this process will be a set of preferred alternatives recommended for consideration of local adoption, along with phased implementation recommendations and potential program funding opportunities.

 Help Shape the Study!

-The online survey is open through November 1st.
-This survey will gather input from community members about priorities for these rapid bus extension investments.
-To participate via text, text the keyword “ExtendWest” or “ExtendSouth” to 855-925-2801 to begin the survey.
+The second online survey is available now until April 30.
+This survey seeks to input from community members about route alternatives.
+To participate via text, text the keyword "ExtendWest" or "ExtendSouth" to 855-925-2801 to begin the survey.
 Contact the study team to request a print survey, if needed.

 About the Study

 Rapid bus is a bus transit service that has four key elements: Reliability, Speed, Comfort, and Convenience.

 Bus Rapid Transit (BRT) is a type of rapid bus service that is a high-capacity bus-based transit system that delivers fast, efficient, and reliable service.
 Common elements of BRT include dedicated bus lanes and traffic signal priority on local roads that allows bus operators to bypass traffic and stay on schedule.
 BRT also involves enhanced stations and off-board fare payment to speed boarding of vehicles.